 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Judson University.
+Applicants require above average high school grades to get into Judson University.
 The average high school GPA of the admitted freshman class at Judson University was 3.31 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #31 in Illinois for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Judson University accepts 71% of students who apply.
+Even with a competitive GPA, admission to Judson University will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.50 to 3.75||13%||Avg +|